 For people who don’t have cancer, it’s still important that you continue to pay attention to your body.
 See your doctor again if you have any new, unusual or persistent changes, to make sure there is nothing else wrong.

 Some people find a health scare makes them think about improving their general health.
 For example, by stopping smoking, keeping a healthy weight or cutting down on alcohol.
-All of these things can help reduce the risk of cancer – although it’s not a guarantee.
+All of these things can help reduce the risk of cancer.
 You can find out more on our health pages.

-Your doctor will tell you what the next steps are if you are diagnosed with cancer or
+Your doctor or nurse will tell you what the next steps are if you are diagnosed with cancer.

 You can find out more about your diagnosis and treatment options on our cancer type pages.

 For information and support you can call our confidential Cancer Research UK helpline, staffed by experienced nurses.
-They are available Monday – Friday, 9am – 5pm.
+They are available Monday to Friday, 9am to 5pm.
 You can call the nurses on 0808 800 4040.